-Members of the Student Government Board have several appointments throughout the governing body of the University.
-These include serving on several committees with the Board of Trustees, University Senate, Dietrich School of Arts and Sciences, Office of the Provost, Student Health Services, University Registrar, Office of the Chancellor, Oakland Planning and Development Corporation, University Library Systems, Office of Policy Development and Management, and Student Organization Resource Center.
+This includes several committees with the Board of Trustees, University Senate, Dietrich School of Arts and Sciences, Office of the Provost, Student Health Services, University Registrar, Office of the Chancellor, Oakland Planning and Development Corporation, University Library Systems, Office of Policy Development and Management, and Student Organization Resource Center.

 Given the large and diverse student body at the University of Pittsburgh, Student Government Board has been supplemented by student "governance" groups to allow for greater self-governance among the various student constituencies, and to increase their participation in the life of the University community.
-These student groups are referred to as Student Affairs Affiliate Groups (SAAGs).
-A governance group is a self-governing, issueoriented student organization representing a specific undergraduate constituency, is dependent on the Student Government Board for most of its funding and is affiliated with the Division of Student Affairs or an academic responsibility center, which provides the group with a professional staff (or faculty) advisor.
+These student groups are referred to as Student Affairs Affiliate Groups (SAAGs) [SAAGS].
+A governance group is a self-governing, issue-oriented student organization representing a specific undergraduate constituency, is dependent on the Student Government Board for most of its funding and is affiliated with the Division of Student Affairs or an academic responsibility center, which provides the group with a professional staff advisor.
+Groups with an academic focus should be sponsored by a related academic responsibility center, while groups with a co-curricular focus fall under the purview of student affairs.
+These groups will be colloquially referred to as "Governance Groups" to avoid confusion as to their direct relationship to the Division of Student Affairs.
 There are currently eight (8) student organizations that are considered Student Affairs Affiliate Groups (SAAGs).
-These are: Asian Students Alliance; Black Action Society; Collegiate Panhellenic Association; Engineering Student Council; Interfraternity Council;

-National Pan-Hellenic Council; Nursing Student Association; and Resident Student Association.
+These are: [Standard 2.3]: Asian Students Alliance; Black Action Society; Collegiate Panhellenic Association; Engineering Student Council; Interfraternity Council; National Pan-Hellenic Council; Nursing Student Association; and Resident Student Association.
+[Standard 2.3]: [Standard 2.3]]

-In a 2021 survey aimed at examining the role of the student voice in the policy and practice of units across the University, 39% of offices that participated in the survey indicated that they created specific opportunities for student feedback and received responses from over 17,000 student roles through various ways of collecting feedback.
+In the 2021 student voice in policy and practice survey, 39% of participating offices indicated that they created specific opportunities for student feedback and received responses from over 17,000 student roles through various ways of collecting feedback.
 The most common frameworks to initially gather student feedback were scheduled annual surveys, smaller targeted surveys, climate surveys, open dialogue and focus groups.
-Once initial feedback was gathered 100% of these departments took the next step of creating standing committees with crossfunctional student groups, check-in's, wellness checks, town halls, and advisory groups to interpret, breakdown and drive strategy for change.
+Once initial feedback was gathered 100% of these departments took the next step of creating standing committees with cross functional student groups, check in's, wellness checks, town halls, and advisory groups to interpret, breakdown and drive strategy for change.
 Some of the unique approaches came from the Big Idea Center, Office of Innovation and Entrepreneurship, Office of Sustainability, Diversity and Inclusion, Student Government Board, and the Resident Student Association.
 These work groups were formed with purpose, intent, and goals and were smaller in size to capture appropriate audiences, all aligned with the goal of driving change and benefit for our students.
 Specific changes resulting from these efforts include numerous accomplishments such as: